Esri/dictionary-renderer-toolkit/docs/understanding-the-dictionary.md

 The Arcade version indicates the minimum version of Arcade needed to consume the script.
 The minimum Arcade version for a custom dictionary is `1.5.0`.

+**_revision_number_**

+This integer number represents the revision version.
+It is updated when a change is made to the style, script or configuration to distinguish it from other versions of the style.

 ## Dictionary configuration
 This JSON object defines attributes that appear in the user interface to allow connection to database attributes.
 These attributes become available as attributes in the `$config` global variable.